-4 (6) A template for a voluntary checklist that 5 outlines the minimum responsibilities that hospital 6 leadership responsible for direct patient care, such 7 as the institution's president, chief medical officer, 8 chief nursing officer, or other hospital leadership 9 that directly report to the president or chief execu-10 tive officer of the institution, should meet to pro-11 mote hospital-wide initiatives that improve quality 12 and safety in the provision of obstetric services.

-(7) Information on multi-stakeholder quality improvement initiatives, such as the Alliance for Innovation on Maternal Health, State perinatal quality improvement initiatives, and other similar initiatives determined appropriate by the Secretary, including-

-19 (A) information about such improvement20 initiatives and how to join;

-21 (B) information about public maternal 22 data collection centers;

-23 (C) information about quality metrics used

-24 and outcomes achieved by such improvement
+- nurses and others, are expected to meet in order to promote quality and safety in the provision of obstetric services. - (6) A template for a voluntary checklist that outlines the minimum responsibilities that hospital leadership responsible for direct patient care, such as the institution's president, chief medical officer, chief nursing officer, or other hospital leadership that directly report to the president or chief executive officer of the institution, should meet to promote hospital-wide initiatives that improve quality and safety in the provision of obstetric services. - (7) Information on multi-stakeholder quality improvement initiatives, such as the Alliance for Innovation on Maternal Health, State perinatal quality improvement initiatives, and other similar initiatives determined appropriate by the Secretary, including- - (A) information about such improvement initiatives and how to join; - (B) information about public maternal data collection centers; - (C) information about quality metrics used and outcomes achieved by such improvement initiatives;

-25 initiatives;

 1 (D) information about data sharing tech- 2 niques used by such improvement initiatives; 3 (E) information about data sources used 4 by such improvement initiatives to identify ma- 5 ternal mortality and severe morbidity risks; 6 (F) information about interventions used 7 by such improvement initiatives to mitigate 8 risks of maternal mortality and severe mor- 9 bidity; 10 (G) information about data collection tech- 11 niques on race, ethnicity, geography, age, in- 12 come, and other demographic information used 13 by such improvement initiatives; and 14 (H) any other information determined ap- 15 propriate by the Secretary.
-16 (e) INCLUSION OF BEST PRACTICES.-Not later than 17 18 months after the date of the publication of the guid- 18 ance required under subsection (a), the Secretary shall up- 19 date such guidance to include best practices identified by 20 the Secretary for such hospitals, freestanding birth cen- 21 ters, and providers to track maternal mortality and severe 22 morbidity trends by clinicians at such hospitals, free- 23 standing birth centers, and providers including- 24 (1) ways to establish scoring systems, which 25 may include quality triggers and safety and quality
+16 (e) Inclusion of Best Practices.-Not later than 17 18 months after the date of the publication of the guid- 18 ance required under subsection (a), the Secretary shall up- 19 date such guidance to include best practices identified by 20 the Secretary for such hospitals, freestanding birth cen- 21 ters, and providers to track maternal mortality and severe 22 morbidity trends by clinicians at such hospitals, free- 23 standing birth centers, and providers including- 24 (1) ways to establish scoring systems, which 25 may include quality triggers and safety and quality

-1 metrics to score case and patient outcome metrics, 2 for such clinicians;

-3 (2) methods to identify, educate, and improve 4 such clinicians who may have higher rates of mater5 nal mortality or severe morbidity compared to their 6 regional or State peers (taking into account dif7 ferences in patient risk for adverse outcomes, which 8 may include social risk factors);

-9 (3) methods for using such data and tracking 10 to enhance research efforts focused on maternal 11 health, while also improving patient outcomes, clini-12 cian education and training, and coordination of 13 care; and

-14 (4) any other information determined appro-15 priate by the Secretary.

-16 (f) CULTURAL AND LINGUISTIC APPROPRIATE-17 NESS.-To the extent practicable, the Secretary should de-18 velop the guidance, best practices, fact sheets, templates, 19 and other materials that are required under this section 20 in a trauma-informed, culturally and linguistically appro-21 priate manner.
+- metrics to score case and patient outcome metrics, for such clinicians; - 3 (2) methods to identify, educate, and improve 4 such clinicians who may have higher rates of mater-5 nal mortality or severe morbidity compared to their 6 regional or State peers (taking into account dif-7 ferences in patient risk for adverse outcomes, which 8 may include social risk factors); - 9 (3) methods for using such data and tracking 10 to enhance research efforts focused on maternal 11 health, while also improving patient outcomes, clini-12 cian education and training, and coordination of 13 care; and - (4) any other information determined appro-priate by the Secretary. - 16 (f) Cultural and Linguistic Appropriate-17 Ness.-To the extent practicable, the Secretary should de-18 velop the guidance, best practices, fact sheets, templates, 19 and other materials that are required under this section - 20 in a trauma-informed, culturally and linguistically appro- - 21 priate manner.